Isla Holbox, The Yucatan

 CasaSandra is her passion project and it shows.
-Sandra's influence is evident in the carefully sourced Cuban antiques, the bespoke colonial-style furniture from Guadalajara, and the 18 romantic guest rooms, all with ocean views.
+Sandra's influence is evident in the carefully sourced Cuban antiques, the bespoke colonial-style furniture from Guadalajara, and the romantic guest rooms.
 Little details - lights made from conch shells, Mexican fabrics given a contemporary twist - contribute to the stylish and welcoming ambiance.
 Add the best restaurant on the island, vast double loungers, palapa daybeds and a pool, and you have the perfect formula for lusciously lazy days.

 Reviewed by Nadine Mellor

-- The seriously sexy rooms all have a balcony or terrace, with hammocks perfectly positioned for gazing at the white beach, jade ocean, lavender skies and flaming sunsets
+- The seriously sexy rooms all have access to a balcony or terrace, with hammocks perfectly positioned for gazing at the white beach, jade ocean, lavender skies and flaming sunsets

 - The delicious Cuban-Mexican seafood was some of the best we had in Mexico